liam-ilan/gpt-rs/README.md

 --transformer-safetensors example/trained_transformer.safetensors
 ```

 > Once upon a time, there was a little boy named Timmy.
-Timmy loved to play with his toys to drink, especially his favorite toy truck.
-One day, Timmy's mommy said, "Timmy, I'm going to the park with locks."
-Timmy was very excited and started to play with his toys all day.
+Timmy liked to play outside and play with his toys when he saw a bird in the sky.
+He was very excited to see what it was where it was, so he asked the bird if it could be like to fly to the clouds.
+The bird said yes!
 >
-> As they were playing, Timmy saw a shovel near the corner of the grass.
-He asked his mommy if he could buy it on the floor.
-Billy said yes, but Timmy said no.
+> Timmy and his owner went out of the forest and went to the park.
+They were so happy to see the bird in the park.
+But then, the bird saw a big bird who was trying to feet it.
+Timmy and his mom were very scared and wanted to help.
+They decided to say hello and stay in the woods.
+They said he could not find the bird's family.
+They said they could grow.
+They said they could make the bird happy.
 >
-> After dinner, Timmy went outside and found a nice jeep.
-She asked Timmy to take his toy car and they fold it together.
-Timmy was so happy that he had found the toy car to sit in the mailbox.
+> Later that day, Timmy and his family went to the park to play.
+They got a new bird in the sky.
+They were happy and said, "Thank you, mom!
+You are so kind."
+They went back to the park.
+They played with the ball every day.
 >
-> After a while, Timmy went back home and found it under the cereal bed.
-He started to cry and his mom said, "Wow, mommy!
-Give it back to your room!"
-Timmy smiled and said, "Thank you, Timmy!
-You can make it go too fast."
-From that day on, Timmy always made sure to always ask his mom if he could have a new toy for his sister."
->
-> Timmy listened to his mom and said, "I will go to the store to play with my
+> After that, Timmy and his family went to the park to play.
+They saw something very big and wide and round.
+They decided to pretend it was a big, red car to play.
+They played with the car and had lots of fun.

 ## Navigating the Codebase
 This implementation was built to be as verbose as possible.
 The core of the model can be found under [`./src/model.rs`](./src/model.rs), heavily inspired by Karpathy's [minGPT](https://github.com/karpathy/minGPT).